superhero-com/superhero/docs/index.md

 ---
-title: Overview
+title: Build Superhero Plugins
 ---

-# Build Superhero Extensions with Sophia (AI‑assisted)

 <Info>
 Welcome, hackathon builders!
 This guide is crafted by Superhero to help you ship a mini‑æpp that integrates directly into the Superhero app (social + DeFi) using Sophia smart contracts and the Plugin SDK.
 </Info>

-This tutorial is designed for newcomers using Cursor or other AI tools to build Superhero extensions backed by their own Sophia smart contracts.
+This tutorial is designed for newcomers using Cursor or other AI tools to build Superhero plugins backed by their own Sophia smart contracts.

 ## What you'll build
-- A small æternity mini‑æpp (extension) that integrates into superhero.com
+- A small æternity mini‑æpp (plugin) that integrates into superhero.com
 - A TypeScript test harness that compiles, deploys, and calls your contract
-- An extension that calls the contract via the JS SDK and Plugin SDK
+- A plugin that calls the contract via the JS SDK and Plugin SDK

 ## Repo model

 <Warning>
 Work in two repositories:
 1) Contracts repo (yours): Sophia code, tests, aeproject, deployments, ACI artifacts.
-2) Superhero UI repo (this repo): your extension that consumes the deployed contracts.
+2) Superhero UI repo (this repo): your plugin that consumes the deployed contracts.
 </Warning>

 Recommended structure: